lioutasb/lioutasb/README.md

 #### I'm a Machine Learning Researcher working in Vancouver, Canada.

-- 🏫 I’m currently a PhD student at the University of British Columbia and a member of the [PLAI Group](https://plai.cs.ubc.ca/).
+- 🏫 I’m currently a PhD candidate at the University of British Columbia and a member of the [PLAI Group](https://plai.cs.ubc.ca/).
 - 🏢 Previously, I was working with the NLP team at the Huawei Noah’s Ark Lab in Montreal.
 - 🎓 M.Sc. from Carleton University and B.Sc. from the Aristotle University of Thessaloniki.
 - 🤖 Find more about my research by visiting my [Google Scholar page](https://scholar.google.com/citations?user=2jhOrwoAAAAJ&hl=en).